meganz/mpenc_doc/source/engineering.rst

-  send data packets; and an interface with the UI consisting of (c) one output mechanism for the user to receive notices; (d) various action methods for the user to use, such as sending messages and ending the session; and (e) various query methods similar to those found in Session.
+  send data packets; and an interface with the UI consisting of (c) one output mechanism for the user to receive notices; (d) various action methods for the user to use, such as sending messages and ending the session; and (e) various query methods similar to those found in ``Session``.

-  Unlike with Session(a), there is no attempt to simplify SessionBase(d) to make it "nice to use".
+  Unlike ``Session`` (a), we make no attempt to simplify ``SessionBase`` (d) to make it "nice to use".
 The functionality is quite low-level and may change in the future; it is not meant for external clients of our system.

-Everything from here on are components of SessionBase; HybridSession does not directly interact with them (except MessageLog).
+Everything from here on are components of ``SessionBase``; ``HybridSession`` does not directly interact with them (except ``MessageLog``).

-MessageSecurity (interface)
+``MessageSecurity`` (interface)
   This defines an interface for the authentication and encryption of messages.
   The interface is flexible enough to allow implementations to generate new keys based on older keys, and to implement automatic deletion rules for some of those keys as they age further.

-Transcript, MessageLog
+``Transcript``, ``MessageLog``
   These are append-only data structures that hold messages in causal order.

-  Transcript is a data structure that holds a causal ordering of all messages, including non-content messages used for flow control and other lower-level concerns.
+  ``Transcript`` holds a causal ordering of all messages, including non-content messages used for flow control and other lower-level concerns.
 It provides basic query methods, and graph traversal and recursive merge algorithms.
-(The latter is only for aiding future research topics.)
+(The latter is for aiding future research topics, and directly used yet.
+It may be omitted in a time-constrained pragmatic reimplementation of our system.)

-  MessageLog is a *user-level* abstraction of Transcript; it linearises the underlying causal order for UX purposes, aggregates multiple transcripts (from multiple subsessions) together, and filters out non-content messages whilst retaining relative ordering.
+  ``MessageLog`` is a *user-level* abstraction of ``Transcript``; it linearises the underlying causal order for UX purposes, aggregates multiple transcripts together (from multiple subsessions), and filters out non-content messages whilst retaining causal ordering.

-FlowControl
+``FlowControl``
-  This defines an interface that SessionBase consults on liveness issues, such as when to resend messages, how to handle duplicate messages, how to react to packets that have been buffered for too long, etc. The interface is designed to support using the same component across several SessionBase instances, in case one wishes to make decisions based on all of their states.
-The interface is private for the time being, since it is a little bit unstructured and may be changed later to fix this and other imperfections.
+  This defines an interface that ``SessionBase`` consults on liveness issues, such as when to resend messages, how to handle duplicate messages, how to react to packets that have been buffered for too long, etc. The interface is designed to support using the same component across several ``SessionBase`` instances, in case one wishes to make decisions based on all of their states.

-ConsistencyMonitor
+  The interface is private for the time being, since it is a bit unstructured and may be changed later to fix this and other imperfections.

+``ConsistencyMonitor``
-  This is a component that tracks expected acknowledgements for abstract items, and issues warnings and/or tries to recover, if they are not received in a timely manner.
-It is used by SessionBase and (in the future) ServerOrder.
+  This tracks expected acknowledgements for abstract items, and issues warnings and/or tries to recover, if they are not received in a timely manner.
+It is used by ``SessionBase`` and (in the future) ``ServerOrder``.

-PresenceTracker
+``PresenceTracker``
-  This is a component that tracks and renews own and others' latest activity in a session, and issues warnings if these expire.
+  This tracks our and others' latest activity in a session, and issues warnings if these expire.
 This helps to detect drops by an unreliable transport or malicious attacker.
 It can send out heartbeats to prevent or recover from such situations, but this is optional since it has some bandwidth cost.

 Utilities
 =========